-Two years ago we wrote:
+Over two years ago we wrote:

 “Unfortunately, this basic laboratory research is still far from uncovering clinical efficacy.
 Since ivermectin has been used in human medicine for decades, clinicians already know quite a bit about its side effects.
 However, as with most of the other drugs currently under study, we won’t know if it works against COVID-19 until clinical trials are conducted.”

 A year later we had a sliver of clinical research to support ivermectin against COVID-19 (EClinicalMedicine, Jan.
 19, 2021).
 Researchers treated 24 COVID patients in Pamplona, Spain.
 They randomly assigned half of the participants to take ivermectin.
 The others took placebo pills.

 Patients who received ivermectin had substantially less viral load after four days.
 Seven days after treatment with the drug, the viral load was 18 times lower than in the placebo patients.
 The treated patients were half as likely to lose their sense of taste and smell and a third less likely to develop a cough.

 Big Clinical Trial Results!
 What Happened to Ivermectin?

 Let’s be honest.
 A clinical trial involving 24 COVID patients in Pamplona, Spain, is not enough to draw any meaningful conclusions.
 Other clinical trials followed but they produced mixed results and there were serious questions about methodology and interpretation.

 One set of authors initially published a meta-analysis of research that supported the use of ivermectin against COVID (Open Forum Infectious Diseases, July 6, 2021).